pymc-devs/pymc-examples/myst_nbs/pymc3_howto/custom_distribution.myst.md

 ---

 (custom_distribution)=
-# Defining a Custom Distribution in PyMC3
+# Defining a Custom Distribution in PyMC

 +++